3D-e-Chem/kripodb/docs/incremental-update.rst

 The following commands converts the pairs into a compressed dense matrix::

-    kripodb similarities freeze similarities.h5 similarities.frozen.h5
+    kripodb similarities freeze -f 400000000 similarities.h5 similarities.frozen.h5
     ptrepack --complevel 6 --complib blosc:zlib similarities.frozen.h5 similarities.packedfrozen.h5
-    rm similarities.h5 similarities.frozen.h5
+    rm similarities.frozen.h5

+The frame size should be as big as possible, 100000000 requires 6Gb RAM.

-The output of this step is ready to be served as a webservice using the `kripodb serve` command.
+The output of this step is ready used to find similar fragments, using either the webservice with the `kripodb serve` command or with the `kripodb similarities similar` command directly.

 8. Switch staging to current
 ----------------------------